danielegasparri/span-gui/docs/manual.md

                                     8474   8513 ---> row7: right line limits, in A

-6. Calculate velocity dispersion coefficients, located in the "Line-strength parameters" sub-window :
+6. **Calculate velocity dispersion coefficients**, located in the "Line-strength parameters" sub-window :
-    It determines 4 spline correction coefficients in order to correct the equivalent width of galactic spectra broadened by the velocity dispersion.
+    It determines 4 spline correction coefficients in order to correct the equivalent width of galaxy spectra broadened by the velocity dispersion.
 It needs a sample of unbroadened spectra that are a good match of the expected stellar populations of the galaxy spectra you want to correct to the zero velocity dispersion frame.
-The input file is just an ASCII file containing the list of the spectra used as sample.
+The input file is just an ASCII file containing the list of the spectra used as sample, i.e., a normal spectra list!

                                             example_coeff_determ.dat